 What qualifies some desserts to be called salad and be served as a side dish instead of dessert?

-When talking about salads, I think most of us probably think about leafy greens or dishes such as Seven-Layer Lettuce Salad, Broccoli Salad, or Coleslaw.
-And those are healthier salads than dishes like my Orange Yum Yum Jello Salad or this creamy Amish grape salad.
+When talking about salads, I think most of us probably think about leafy greens or dishes such as Seven-Layer Lettuce Salad, Broccoli Salad, Coleslaw, or Pepper Cabbage Slaw.
+And those are healthier salads than dishes like my Orange Yum Yum Jello Salad, Grape Dreamsicle Salad, or this creamy Amish grape salad.

 Nonetheless, these dishes are called salads as well.
 And I've often wondered why.

-But I have finally concluded that any vegetable, fruit, or cold dish with small pieces of food that are covered in a dressing of some kind is called a salad.
+I have finally concluded that any vegetable, fruit, or cold dish with small pieces of food that are covered in a dressing of some kind (like chicken salad) is often called a salad.
 Therefore, since the grapes are covered in a creamy dressing, it qualifies as a salad. 🙂

 AMAZON DISCLOSURE: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
 If you click on a link to make a purchase, I may earn a small commission at no extra cost to you.
 Thank you.